expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### Usage in bare workflow

-`expo-permissions` includes the shared infrastructure for handling system permissions, it does not include the code specific to particular permissions.
+`expo-permissions` includes the shared infrastructure for handling system permissions, on iOS, it does not include the code specific to particular permissions.
 For example, if you want to use the `CAMERA_ROLL` permission, you need to install `expo-image-picker` or `expo-media-library`.

 The following table shows you which permissions correspond to which packages.